-I started a youtube Channel!
+I started a Youtube Channel!
 I’ve been debating whether or not to do so for a while, but I wanted to make sure I did it right.
 With the release of this blog and this video, I’m now going to be releasing around One video a week, and maybe more in the future.
 Why am I doing this?
 You can read on to find out, or just watch the video below.

 There’s this misconception that youtube is for amateurs and people who haven’t found their way into the real film industry yet.
 So I’ve already had a decent level of success in film, why am I starting one?
 While there is a bit of truth behind that misconception, the notion is outdated.
 It’s best to view YouTube as it’s own social media platform, where some things work and others don’t.
 After all, if Will Smith isn’t too big for youtube, there’s no universe in which I would be.

 All of that only answers why not start a youtube channel, but I still haven’t stated why.
 After all, I am busy with my work with film representation and distribution, writing blogs and books, speaking, appearing on podcasts, and more.
 How is it worth my time to start a YouTube Channel?
 Well, here are the 5 reasons I’m doing it.
-I practice what I preach

 Experimentation is necessary for growth

 In order to grow your independent film career, you need to take risks and experiment.
-Some of them end great, others end terribly.
+Some of them end great, and others end terribly.
 The only thing you can do is to keep trying and measure your results as you do.
 In lean methodology, this is summarized in the build, measure, learn feedback loop.
 If you don’t build it and test it, you’ll never figure out what works.

 Social media is constantly changing.

 Pretty much any serious user of any social media platform knows that all of the major platforms are constantly changing.
-Facebook and LinkedIn recently changed their Functionality of their share tools, so I’m looking for more ways to get in front of eyeballs.
-The other thing here is that diversification of the platforms you put out content for will help you make sure that your presence remains strong even if certain platforms change in a way that adversely effects you.
+Facebook and LinkedIn recently changed the Functionality of their share tools, so I’m looking for more ways to get in front of eyeballs.
+The other thing here is that diversification of the platforms you put out content for will help you make sure that your presence remains strong even if certain platforms change in a way that adversely affects you.

 I’ve been blogging for a long time, but not everyone has time to read as much as they’d like.